Mother's Day: Germany

 With the Nazi party in power during 1933–1945, the situation changed radically.
 The promotion of Mother's Day increased in many European countries, including the UK and France.
 From the position of the German Nazi government, the role of mothers was to give healthy children to the German nation.
 The Nazi party's intention was to create a pure "Aryan race" according to nazi eugenics.
 Among other Mother's Day ideas, the government promoted the death of a mother's sons in battle as the highest embodiment of patriotic motherhood.

-The Nazis quickly declared Mother's Day an official holiday and put it under the control of the NSV (National Socialist People's Welfare Association) and the NSF (National Socialist Women Organization).
+The Nazis quickly declared Mother's Day an official holiday and put it under the control of the NSV (National Socialist People's Welfare) and the NSF (National Socialist Women's League).
 This created conflicts with other organizations that resented Nazi control of the holiday, including Catholic and Protestant churches and local women's organizations.
 Local authorities resisted the guidelines from the Nazi government and continued assigning resources to families who were in economic need, much to the dismay of the Nazi officials.

 In 1938, the government began issuing an award called Mother's Cross (Mutterkreuz), according to categories that depended on the number of children a mother had.
 The medal was awarded on Mother's Day and also on other holidays due to a large number of recipients.
 The Cross was an effort to encourage women to have more children, and recipients were required to have at least four.

-By country (H–M)

 Hungary

 In Hungary, Mother's Day is celebrated on the first Sunday of May.
 It was first celebrated in 1925 by the Hungarian Red Cross Youth.